 Medical - State Health Benefit Plan (SHBP)

-Great news!
-There are no changes to the health plan deductibles, copays, coinsurance, or premiums for 2020.
-You are not required to complete an active election for medical to carry forward to 2020, but this is a great time to access the SHBP enrollment portal to review your enrollment information and print a Confirmation Statement for your records.
-If you do not enroll, your medical benefits will carry forward to 2020.
+There are no changes to the health plan deductibles, copays, or coinsurance for 2020.
+There is a premium increase and some plan enhancements to the Be Well SHBP well-being program and to the diabetes prescription coverage.
+You are not required to complete an active election for medical to carry forward to 2021, but this is a great time to access the SHBP enrollment portal to review your enrollment information and print a Confirmation Statement for your records.
+If you do not enroll, your medical benefits will carry forward to 2021.
 This includes any applicable tobacco surcharge.

-The BeWell wellness program activities and incentive requirements remain the same for 2020.
+The BeWell wellness program activities and incentive requirements remain the same for 2021.
 Health activities must be completed by the deadline, and you may earn a total of 480 incentive points for employee only coverage, or 960 incentive points for family coverage.
 Well-Being Incentive Points are saved in the Sharecare Redemption Center until you choose to redeem them.
 Members must make their selection on how they choose to redeem their points through the Redemption Center.
-Members can choose to redeem their incentive points for either a $150 Visa gift card, a $225 Walmart gift card that can be used for eligible pharmacy and vision center expenses, or 480 incentive points to be applied towards eligible medical and pharmacy expenses.
+Members can choose to redeem their incentive points for either a $150 Visa gift card or 480 incentive points to be applied towards eligible medical and pharmacy expenses.

 Click here to enroll: https://myshbpga.adp.com/shbp.